cloud-bulldozer/benchmark-operator/docs/prometheus.md

 ```
 prometheus:
-  es_server: the elasticsearch server to upload to
+  es_url: the elasticsearch server to upload to
   prom_url: the prometheus URL
   prom_token: a valid access token for prometheus
   es_parallel: enable parallel uploads to elasticsearch